Your top Josh Wood Colour FAQs

 Why doesn’t your range have shades for redheads?

 Josh is working on it!
 There are so many tones to consider when it comes to redheads so Josh is spending a little extra time on making sure he gets it just right.
-He’s currently working on a new product that’s completely new and unique to the market – follow us on Instagram for updates while the product is in development.
+He’s currently working on a selection of red products arriving this summer – follow us on Instagram or subscribe to our newsletter on our homepage for updates.

-Got a specific question for Josh?
-Drop us an email at email@example.com to get tailored advice direct from the king of colour himself.
+Got a specific question?
+Drop us an email at email@example.com or book a complimentary 1 to 1 video consultation to get personalised advice direct from the expert colourists.